whoisryosuke/web-audio-node-graph/README.md

 />
 ```

+> We use Chakra UI, but they use a lot of composition for complex components, so you'll find a few wrappers in `/components/ui`.
+Otherwise just import directly from Chakra UI's React package.

 To update the node with new data, we access the node store using the `useNodeStore()` hook and use it's `updateNode()` function.
 This takes a node ID (which we get from the component props), and the new data we want to update it with.
 In this case, we'll update the `data.gain` property with the new value from our slider.
 We also provide the node's data `type`, so the `updateNode()` function knows the shape of data we're updating.

 ```tsx